 "Sweet and delicious!" —Sarah Beth Durst New York Times bestselling author of The Spellshop

-"Delightful." —Samantha Sotto Yambao bestselling author of Water Moon In this charming
+"Delightful." —Samantha Sotto Yambao New York Times bestselling author of Water Moon In

-fable-like book from Japan a fox spirit sells magical confections to troubled humans only for
+this charming fable-like book from Japan a fox spirit sells magical confections to troubled

-them to get a little more than they bargained for.
+humans only for them to get a little more than they bargained for.
 Welcome.
-We don't get many humans here.
+We don't get

-leads to Gloaming Lane.
-It's shelves are full of wagashi and each candy cures an ailment of
+the trees that leads to Gloaming Lane.
+It's shelves are full of wagashi and each candy cures

-the heart or the mind.
-They will give you what you most desire but not always in the way you
+an ailment of the heart or the mind.
+They will give you what you most desire but not always in

-expect.
-From the young woman who craves more quality time with her boyfriend and the man who
+the way you expect.
+From the young woman who craves more quality time with her boyfriend and

-yearns to be invisible to the friends grappling with long-buried resentments each customer
+the man who yearns to be invisible to the friends grappling with long-buried resentments each

 "Surrogate Caramels."
 But who is the mysterious proprietor behind them?
 And why does his